akyuus/mkw-brstm-creator/README.md

 ## Usage
 I recommend running the project with `dotnet run`, or using the binary in the releases section.
 Afterwards, select the track you'd like to create a BRSTM for and paste a youtube link to your song when prompted.
 The resulting BRSTMs will be placed in `.\brstms`.

-The application will allow you to increase the volume by a factor of 0-10 dB and speed up the song for the final lap, using a multiplier from 1.05-1.30 inclusive.
-I plan on adding additional customization features in the future.
+The application will allow you to increase the volume by a factor of 0-10 dB and speed up the song for the final lap, using a multiplier from 1.00-1.30 inclusive.
+You can also cut the song when prompted.

+[Here](https://youtu.be/dDkJ6SXd_gA) is a short video on installation and usage.